Course

 Course description

 This course introduces students to the fundamental concepts of computing science and computer programming.
-Students will learn the process of program design to solve real-world problems and the fundamental building blocks of a computer program.
-By the end of this course, students will be able to develop computer programs in a high-level computer programming language (such as Python).
+Students learn the processes of program design to solve real-world problems and the fundamental building blocks of a computer program in a high-level language (such as Python).
 This course is intended for students with little or no prior programming experience.
+Topics include programming constructs, data representation, debugging, logic, basic algorithms, basic data structures and modular programming.

 Course content